mkashwin/unifiednamespace/README.md

 ### **Plugin / MQTT Client to subscribe and write to the above databases**
 Since I did not have the enterprise version of the MQTT brokers, I decided to develop a broker agnostic solution.
-Hence the MQTT client seems to be a the best option ( even if it is not as performant as the Broker plugin/module).
+Hence the MQTT client seems to be a the best option ( even if it may not be as performant as the Broker plugin/module).
-* The MQTT listener to persist UNS messages & SPB messages to the GraphDB can be found at [03_uns_graphdb](./03_uns_graphdb/Readme.md)
+* The MQTT listener to persist UNS messages & SPB messages to the GraphDB can be found at [03_uns_graphdb](./03_uns_graphdb/README.md)
-* The MQTT listener to persist UNS messages & SPB messages to the Historian can be found at [04_uns_historian](./04_uns_historian/Readme.md)
+* The MQTT listener to persist UNS messages & SPB messages to the Historian can be found at [04_uns_historian](./04_uns_historian/README.md)
-* The MQTT listener to read SPB messages, translate and transform them to the UNS can be found at  [05_sparkplugb](./05_sparkplugb/Readme.md)
+* The MQTT listener to read SPB messages, translate and transform them to the UNS can be found at  [05_sparkplugb](./05_sparkplugb/README.md)
+* The MQTT listener to persist UNS messages, to a kafka topic [06_uns_kafka](./06_uns_kafka/README.md)

 I choose to wite the client in Python even thought Python is not as performant as Go, C or Rust primarily because
 * In the OT space most professionals  ( in my experience) were more familiar coding with Python than Go, C or Rust.
 Hence I hope this increases the adoptions and contributions from the community in further developing this tool